 A locking protective monument shall be installed around the well casing (riser) to prevent damage or unauthorized entry.
 The protective monument shall be anchored in the concrete surface pad below the frost line and extend several inches above the well riser stickup.
 A weep hole shall be drilled into the protective monument just above the top of the concrete surface pad to prevent water from accumulating and freezing inside the protective monument around the well riser.
 A cap shall be placed on the well riser to prevent tampering or the entry of foreign materials, and a lock shall be installed on the protective monument to provide security.
-If the wells are located in an area that receives traffic, a minimum of three bumper guards consisting of steel pipes three to four inches in diameter and a minimum of five-feet length should be installed.
-The bumper guards should be installed to a minimum depth of two feet below the ground surface in a concrete footing and extend a minimum of three feet above ground surface.
+If the wells are located in an area that receives traffic, a minimum of three bumper guards consisting of steel pipes three to four inches in diameter and a minimum depth of two feet below the ground surface in a concrete footing and extend a minimum of three feet above ground surface.
 The pipes should be filled with concrete to provide additional strength.
 The pipes should be painted a bright color to reduce the possibility of vehicular damage.